Student-centric advice and objective recommendations

 - Transcripts

-Students in each area–general, arts, and CTE–will be assessed by the scholarship committee based off of their academic achievement, personal characteristics, leadership, service, and essays.
+Students in each area–general, arts, and CTE–will be assessed by the scholarship committee based on their academic achievement, personal characteristics, leadership, service, and essays.

 Unlike other scholarship programs, the U.S. Presidential Scholars Program does not award a monetary scholarship.